UGA School of Law finishes strong in moot court competition, advances to nationals

 Sponsored by the National Black Law Students Association, both advocacy tournaments took place on the Louisiana State University campus in Baton Rouge.
 This year marks the 35th year of the Frederick Douglass Moot Court Competition and the 9th year of the Thurgood Marshall Mock Trial Competition.

 Office of Communications and Public Relations, "UGA School of Law finishes strong in moot court competition, advances to nationals" (2010).
 Press Releases.
-Paper 478.
+478.